ssharoff/ETM/README.md

 python3 main.py --mode eval --data_path DATADIR --td --tc --tp --load_from results/etm_name_K_50_Htheta_530_RhoSize_300
 ```

 The product of the topic diversity (the --td argument) by the topic coherence (the --tc argument) is a useful measure to evaluate how good the hyper-parameters are.
-The most important thing is to use the right number of topics.
+The most important thing is to choose the right number of topics for your dataset.
 For other parameters, please run
 ```
 python3 main.py -h
 ```